-- Turkana County and NOREB region are geographically positioned as Kenya's frontiers with Ethiopia, South Sudan and Uganda - The existing Northern and the Planned LAPSSET corridors transverse NOREB. - This frontier region has an urban population distributed primarily in small towns and few secondary cities (e.g. Lodwar) - The completion of the A1 road will connect Juba to the Northern Economic Corridor through NOREB

-Ambwere from Kenya's State Department of Housing and Urban Development stated that the Corridor is "becoming a magnet for investment, ...counties should have proper plans and strategies to avoid past failures in managing growing cities and towns".
+- Turkana County and NOREB region are geographically positioned as Kenya's frontiers with Ethiopia, South Sudan and Uganda - The existing Northern and the Planned LAPSSET corridors transverse NORFR. - This frontier region has an urban population distributed primarily in small towns and few secondary cities (e.g. Lodwar) - The completion of the A1 road will a connect Juba to the Northern Economic Corridor through NOREB of Housing and Urban Development stated that the Corridor is "becoming a magnet for investment, ...counties should have proper plans and strategies to avoid past failures in managing growing cities and towns".
 He also emphasized that the LAPSSET corridor has the potential to configure another urbanization and economic corridor in the region, as witnessed with the Northern economic corridor.